Last updated: 24-05-2024. From web page: Council Constitution.

 1. Officers acting within the remit of their delegated powers will ensure that they identify, at an early stage, issues upon which Members should be consulted; and

-2. Officers will ensure that appropriate and timely consultation takes place and always with the Chief Financial Officer and the Director of Governance, Legal & HR (or their nominee).
+2. Officers will ensure that appropriate and timely consultation takes place and always with the Chief Financial Officer and the Director of Legal & Governance (or their nominee).

 4. Consultation with Cabinet Members